molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_02.md

 > **Results**: After completing this exercise, you will have a new virtual network and resource group in Azure.

 ## Exercise 2: Creating a Development Virtual Machine

-### Scenario

-You need a new storage account that you will use while creating your virtual machine.
-This storage account will contain the VHDs for the virtual machine that you will create.

-The main tasks for this exercise are as follows:

-1. Create a Storage Account.

-1. Create a Virtual Machine.

 #### Task 1: Create a Storage Account